 Warrants - As of June 30, 2023 and December 31, 2022, there were 8,625,000 Public Warrants and 377,331 Private Placement Warrants outstanding, respectively.
 The Public Warrants may only be exercised for a whole number of Class A Common Stock.
 No fractional shares will be issued upon exercise of the Public Warrants.
 The Public Warrants will become exercisable on the later of (a) 30 days after the consummation of a Business Combination or (b) 12 months from the closing of the Initial Public Offering.
 No Public Warrants will be exercisable for cash unless the Company has an effective and current registration statement covering the common stock issuable upon exercise of the Public Warrants and a current prospectus relating to such common stock.
-Notwithstanding the foregoing, if a registration statement covering the common stock issuable upon the exercise of the Public Warrants is not effective within 90 days from the consummation of a Business Combination, the holders may, until such time as there is an effective registration statement and during any period when the Company shall have failed to maintain an effective registration statement, exercise the Public Warrants on a cashless basis pursuant to an available exemption from registration under the Securities Act.
-If an exemption from registration is not available, holders will not be able to exercise their Public Warrants on a cashless basis.
+Notwithstanding the foregoing, if a registration statement covering the common stock issuable upon exercise of the Public Warrants and a current prospectus relating to such common stock.
+Notwithstanding the foregoing, if a registration statement covering the common stock issuable upon exercise of the Public Warrants is not effective within 90 days from the consummation of a Business Combination, the holders may, until such time as there is an effective registration statement and during any period when the Company shall have failed to maintain an effective registration statement, exercise the Public Warrants on a cashless basis.
 The Public Warrants will expire five years from the consummation of a Business Combination or earlier upon redemption or liquidation.